patr1c1a/automationpractice_python-selenium/readme.md

 This project was developed using Python 3.8.6 and Selenium 3.141.0

-Keep in mind that the driver you use must be compatible with the browser installed.
+Keep in mind that the driver you use must be compatible with the browser used for testing.
 If you get an error when running the project, try [downloading an updated version of the driver](https://pypi.org/project/selenium/).